Gajol/ApplicationArchitecture/ARA/ARA-Goals.md

 - TDD is an effective way to mitigate the risks of defects.
 - TDD increases the chances of actually achieving the resilient and rugged code that needs to withstand the increasing demands of a DevOps world where expectations are much higher.

-Caution:  TDD can be burdoning on a development process.
-TDD applied in meaningful areas is useful and worthwhile.
+Caution:  Although directed by the TBS Playbook Towards EARB, TDD can be burdening on a development process.
+Ensure, TDD  is applied in meaningful areas.

 ## Goal: User Experience

 Our user experience can be improved by looking at modern applications and their integration into varying computing platforms (desktop, mobile, tablet).

-User-experience is an entire-domain, and frankly, the author of the ARA does not have expertise in this field.
-User-experience is should not be confused with user-interface.
-User-experience is the experiece of a user as they interact with the system and the perception they feel throughout and after the interaction.
+User-experience is an entire-profession.
+User-experience is the experience of a user as they interact with the system and the perception they feel throughout and after the interaction.
 Understand usability, affordances and other behaviours is important.
 Some resources include:

   - [Nielsen-Norman Group (NNG) - User Experience](https://www.nngroup.com/)
   - [Usability.gov - User Centric Design](https://www.usability.gov/what-and-why/user-centered-design.html)